nathanleclaire/tarzan/README.md

 Naturally, the beefier that your server is, the faster the builds will run, and the fatter that your pipes are, the faster images will get moved to and fro `(Git|Docker) Hub`.

-As noted in the FAQ, you can also use `fig` to bootstrap your own version of the registry running alongside `tarzan` (using the `--local-registry` option) in case you want to use that instead of Docker Hub to push and pull images from.
+As noted in the FAQ, you can also use `fig` to bootstrap your own version of the registry running alongside `tarzan` (using the `--alt-registry` option) in case you want to use that instead of Docker Hub to push and pull images from.

 # Working on `tarzan`